 Alternate Plans for Day 4 of Your Oregon Coast Driving Trip

 If the fast-yet-dull route back to Portland is not enticing and you have the time, consider backtracking and doing the complete Oregon Highway 101 road trip in reverse!
-Without stops (and using Highway 18 from Lincoln City, rather than going all the way north to Cannon Beach) the drive north should take about 4 hours, which would leave time to see any Oregon Coast sights that you may have missed on the way down!
+Without stops (and using Highway 18 from Lincoln City, rather than going all the way north to Cannon Beach) the drive north should take about 4 hours (likely take longer in peak summertime traffic).
+You may even have time to see any Oregon Coast sights that you may have missed on the way down!

 Oregon Road Trip Planner Map

-The Oregon Coast Map is marked by the recommended stops on our Highway 101 Oregon Road Trip.
-Zoom into the map for a better look at each destination.
-Click on the icons for more information.
+Our Oregon Coast Map is marked by the recommended stops on our Highway 101 Oregon Road Trip.
+Use this link to Google Maps for an interactive Oregon Coast road map that show detailed information.
+(Once you open the map of Oregon Coast attractions, click on the icons for info.)

 More Oregon Coast Road Trips